kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/assignment-1-individual-sdl.md

 - Three goals you would like to focus on during the course to improve your learning skills.
 - One topic that you would like to learn more about at the end of the course using your improved learning skills.

-Ensure that you reference the material presented in the week 1 lessons in your letter.
+Be sure to mention some of the material presented in the week 1 lessons in your letter.

 ## Submission